abhishekkumar269/web-scraping-portfolio/ACUWEATER/README.md

-# NSE Stock Data Scraper 📊
+# AccuWeather Forecast Scraper 🌦️

 ## 📌 Overview
     This project scrapes stock market data from the **NSE (National Stock Exchange of India)** website using Python.